gabyang/t-smartcity/README.md

 - The cost of API keys adds financial constraints to the application's scalability.
 - IBM Watson integration was attempted but faced issues, preventing its successful implementation.
 - Currently, the data is limited to Singapore, which restricts its applicability to other regions.
-- Most of the data is hardcoded, reducing flexibility and adaptability.
-- The application's interface is basic and lacks advanced features for user interaction.

 ## Future Improvements